Contact your DCF family resource worker for the letter required by the Ys for registering your foster child.

-Then print the email/letter and bring the printed letter to your chosen YMCA along with your foster child to sign up
+Bring the printed letter to your chosen YMCA along with your foster child to register.

-The YMCA staff are there to help you with any questions that you may have about signing up for activities and programs.
-We encourage you to ask the YMCA staff about the possible cost associated with an activity and if there is any financial assistance available.
+The YMCA staff are there to help you with any questions you may have about signing up for activities and programs.
+We encourage you to ask the YMCA staff about the possible cost associated with an activity and any financial assistance available.
 Financial aid and assistance may be available through the YMCA upon request.

-The Wonderfund may also be a resource for financial assistance via your DCF social worker.
+The Wonderfund may also be a resource for financial assistance via your DCF family resource worker.

 In order to be eligible for this opportunity you must have received an email from the Department of Children and Families explicitly explaining this opportunity.
 These emails went out all DCF Foster Families who have email addresses.
 If you did not receive an email but believe that you are eligible, please contact your social worker or local DCF office.

 If you do not register by the deadline for the opening of the partnership, your registration will be rolled over to the next quarter of the year when we open up free membership to the additional registrants.